nodejs/nodejs.org/pages/en/learn/modules/publishing-node-api-modules.md

 receive the Node-API version.
 For more information on using tags with npm check out ["Using dist-tags"][].

-## To introduce a dependency on a Node-API version of a package
+## How to introduce a dependency on a Node-API version of a package

 To add the Node-API version of `iotivity-node` as a dependency, the `package.json` will look like this: